Vaccine given to ineligible people at Delaware drive-thru

 “The organizers wanted to use all of the vaccine they had so they dipped down into group 1b and had Modern Maturity bring about 100 seniors over,” he wrote, referring to a senior community center in Dover.

-Andrea Wojcik, a spokeswoman for the Division of Public Health, told the News Journal of Wilmington that the 65 and older group was included “as a test to help the state prepare for its next phase.”
+“Misinformation was spread by social media and word of mouth that caused some people to come out and go through the line,” she wrote.

+Wojcik did not explain why officials did not announce the testing ahead of time or when they invited senior groups to attend.

-“The select group of 65 and over was included to help with a test of a technology project that will be used to register and process vaccinations in the next phase,” Wojcik said, without offering details.
-“Also, due to increased risk of allergic reactions and more involved medical history, it may take longer to process a person aged 65 or older through the vaccination process, including potentially longer observation times after the vaccine is administered, and DPH wanted to review that effect on the drive-through clinic process, again in preparation for the next phase.”
+“The select group of 65 and over was included to help with a test of a technology project that will be used to register and process vaccinations in the next phase,” Wojcik wrote.
+“Also, due to increased risk of allergic reactions and more involved medical history, it may take longer to process a person aged 65 or older through the vaccination process, including potentially longer observation times after the vaccine is administered, and DPH wanted to review that effect on the drive-through clinic process, again in preparation for the next phase.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.